OWASP/owasp-mastg/weaknesses/MASVS-CRYPTO/MASWE-0009.md

 ## Modes of Introduction

-- **Third Party Libraries**:
-The libraries, algorithms and cryptographic schemes used by the application are out of date.

 - **Use of Insecure Algorithms**:
 Using deprecated algorithms (such as the 1024-bit RSA key or 160-bit ECDSA key) in an application poses significant security risks to data.

 - **Weak PRNG**:
 A weak PRNG can introduce vulnerabilities in cryptographic key generation by providing insufficient entropy, making it easier for attackers to guess the key.

+- **Relying on Non-Standard Implementations**:
+Relying on non-standard methods for encryption, such as using the `random()` method or encoding techniques like Base64, can lead to weak or reversible cipher texts.

+- **Third Party Libraries**:
+The algorithms, cryptographic schemes and key sizes offered by a third party library are out of date.

 ## Mitigations